fenago/rabbitmq-jupyterlab/Lab_3_learning.md

 permissions (configure, write, read for particular components) when checking for permissions for performing a certain action.

-Let\'s assume that we want to implement a simple utility called ComponentFinder that allows us to list particular RabbitMQ components in a given vhost based on a regular expression.
+Let's assume that we want to implement a simple utility called ComponentFinder that allows us to list particular RabbitMQ components in a given vhost based on a regular expression.
 For that purpose we will create a new Maven project that uses the REST client from the Apache